 Competitions foster collaborative problem solving where students bring their skillset together with their team to cooperate in order to compete.
 Through competitions, students form authentic collaborations and take ownership of their learning as they design and build their own robots and prepare to compete.
 It is their robot and their game strategy.
 You can find more information on competitions at vex.competitions.com.

-The Knowledge Base is an online library of everything VEX with over 700 articles that provide information to help you implement VEX in your learning environment.
+The VEX Library is an online library of everything VEX with over 700 articles that provide information to help you implement VEX in your learning environment.
 Articles cover a wide variety of topics ranging from targeted step-by-step guides to help you set up and use VEX materials such as how to build a drivetrain for your IQ robot or pair your robot with VEXcode — to more complex articles on teaching strategies and the research that drives our curriculum.